-For furthee information on planning your trip, visit the official tourism website.
+For further information on planning your trip, visit the official tourism website.

 The Z Ticket

-Valid for up to 13 days, this all-in-one pass can be used on the Tirol Zugspitz cable car, five other cable car services in the region, for the mountain rollers and 1,300 metre toboggan, boat trips on the lakes, outdoor pools, sports facilities and local buses.
+Valid for up to 13 days, this all-in-one pass can be used on the Tirol Zugspitze cable car, five other cable car services in the region, for the mountain rollers and 1,300-metre toboggan, boat trips on the lakes, outdoor pools, sports facilities and local buses.

 Prices start from €60 per adult for a three-day pass.